Kunstmaan/KunstmaanBundlesCMS/docs/04-03-creating-a-pagetype.md

 If you do that and reload the Employees page you created in the backend, you should see the "Add subpage" button disappear.

-The next function that needs or attention is `getDefaultView` :
+The next function that needs our attention is `getDefaultView` :

 ```php
     /**